1inch/limit-order-protocol/description.md

 **Interactions**

-- `PreInteractionData` and `PostInteractionData` - maker defined interactions executed before assets transfer from maker to taker and after assets transfer from taker to maker.
-See interactions for details link to section
+- `PreInteractionData` and `PostInteractionData` - maker-defined interactions executed before and after assets transfer from maker to taker, and from taker to maker, respectively.

-## Extensions structure
+### Extensions structure

-Extensions have dynamic length and should be packed in the following structure
+Extensions have a dynamic length and should be packed in the following structure:

-- First 32 bytes of calldata contain offsets for the extensions calldata,
+- The first 32 bytes of calldata contain offsets for the extensions calldata.
-- then follows the extensions calldata correspondingly
+- Then, the extensions calldata follows correspondingly.

-Offsets contain zero-based offset in calldata for each parameter and are packed as follows
+Offsets contain zero-based offset in calldata for each parameter and are packed as follows:

 | Parameter | Location, bytes |
 | --- | --- |